Insider Sell: Vice President and Corporate Secretary Paul Ferden

-Curtiss-Wright Corp (CW, Financial), a diversified global provider of highly engineered, technologically advanced products and services, has reported an insider sell according to a recent SEC filing.
-Vice President and Corporate Secretary Paul Ferdenzi sold 845 shares of the company on March 19, 2024.
-Paul Ferdenzi has been active in the market over the past year, selling a total of 8,886 shares and purchasing 126 shares.
-The recent transaction involved the sale of 845 shares at a price of $243.65 per share, resulting in a transaction value of $205,884.25.
-The insider transaction history for Curtiss-Wright Corp indicates a pattern of insider activity.
-Over the past year, there have been 11 insider buys and 27 insider sells.
-This activity provides insight into the sentiment of company insiders regarding the stock's performance and valuation.
-Shares of Curtiss-Wright Corp were trading at $243.65 on the day of the insider's recent sell, giving the company a market cap of $9.386 billion.
-The price-earnings ratio stands at 26.70, which is below the industry median of 34.43 but above the company's historical median price-earnings ratio.
-The stock's valuation, as measured by the price-to-GF-Value ratio, is currently at 1.63, with a GF Value of $149.38.
-This indicates that Curtiss-Wright Corp is significantly overvalued based on its GF Value.
-The GF Value is calculated considering historical trading multiples, a GuruFocus adjustment factor based on past returns and growth, and future business performance estimates from Morningstar analysts.
-For investors and market watchers, these insider transactions and valuation metrics provide important data points to consider when evaluating Curtiss-Wright Corp's stock and its potential future direction.
+Curtiss-Wright Corp (CW, Financial) has reported an insider sell by Vice President and Corporate Secretary Paul Ferdenzi, according to a recent SEC filing.
+On March 22, 2024, the insider sold 2,500 shares of the company at an undisclosed price.
+Curtiss-Wright Corp is a diversified global company that delivers highly engineered, critical function products and services to the commercial, industrial, defense, and energy markets.
+The company has been known for its high-performance products that support several crucial areas including naval defense, commercial aerospace, and power generation, among others.
+Paul Ferdenzi’s recent transaction is part of a series of insider trades over the past year.
+The insider has sold a total of 10,177 shares and purchased 126 shares over this period.
+The insider transaction history for Curtiss-Wright Corp shows a pattern of insider activity.
+Over the past year, there have been 11 insider buys and 23 insider sells.
+On the valuation front, Curtiss-Wright Corp shares were trading at $250 on the day of the insider's recent transaction, giving the company a market cap of $9.583 billion.
+The price-earnings ratio stands at 27.21, which is lower than the industry median of 33.955 but higher than the company's historical median price-earnings ratio.
+With the current price of $250 and a GuruFocus Value of $147.39, Curtiss-Wright Corp has a price-to-GF-Value ratio of 1.7, indicating that the stock is Significantly Overvalued according to the GF Value metric.
+The GF Value is calculated considering historical trading multiples, a GuruFocus adjustment factor based on the company's past returns and growth, and future business performance estimates provided by Morningstar analysts.
+For more detailed information and analysis on insider trades and the company's financials, visit the Curtiss-Wright Corp (CW) page on GuruFocus.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.